Nikon D700 vs Sony A77 II

 It is notable that the A77 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D700 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the D700 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.
+Both the D700 and the A77 II have been discontinued, but can regularly be found used on ebay.
+The D700 was replaced by the Nikon D800, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon D700 or the Sony A77 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.